Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/flex-layout.md

 # Flex Layout

-`FlexLayout` is a flexible box layout, that provides a more efficient way to layout, align, and distribute space among items in the container, even when their size is unknown or dynamic.
+`FlexLayout` is a flexible box layout that provides a more efficient way to layout, align, and distribute space among items in the container, even when their size is unknown or dynamic.

 A layout provides features such as wrapping that automatically positions items that do not fit on an axis to another row or column.